 Keep reading for how to implement the solutions to save your dying hoya…

 Hoya Leaves Turning Yellow and Dying

-By far the most commons cause of hoya leaves turning yellow (and falling off) is due to overwatering and compacted soils.
-Hoya plants sometimes grow as epiphytes which means they grow on other trees with the roots used to secure the plant to tree branches rather then in the soil in the forest floor.
+By far the most common cause of hoya leaves turning yellow (and falling off) is due to overwatering and compacted soils.
+Hoya plants sometimes grow as epiphytes which means they grow on other trees with the roots used to secure the plant to tree branches rather than in the soil on the forest floor.

-Therefore hoya need good drainage with aerated soil and should be water less often then most houseplants.
+Therefore hoya needs good drainage with aerated soil and should be watered less often than most houseplants.

 The yellow leaves can develop brown spots and fall off which indicates fungal disease (which is caused by overwatering).

 Other causes of yellow leaves include: